veikkonyfors/blog/_posts/2022-02-10-not-going-electric-after-all.md

 During this trip I was producing less than 250 Kg of CO2 by the burnt diesel fuel.
 With this kind of consumption I will produce far less carbondioxide driving this kind of car for the rest of my life, compared to the 10000 Kg released while producing an average electric car.
 Not to mention wasted nature nor hazardous waste.

 Luckily, here in Finland electricity is produced minimally with fossil fuels.
-Thus riding electric car after having got hold of one is not a crime against climate.
-If electricity is produced mainly by fossil fuel, electric cars really should be banned on such countries.
+And importing electricity from Russia is nowadays banned, I think.
+Thus riding electric car after having got hold of one is not a crime against climate here in Finland.
+If electricity was produced to greater extent by fossil fuel, electric cars really should be banned on such countries.

 The car by the way was a BMW 116d F20, 2012.
 How on earth we managed to pack winter sports gear of 4 in that kind of a car.
-That's described in another article to come.
+That's described in article [The art of carpacking](http://localhost:4000/blog/2022/02/14/the-art-of-carpacking.html).